Kpler/kp-pre-commit-hooks/README.md

 #### `check-commit-first-line-length`
 Check that the first line of commit message is less than 72 characters It's a pre-push hook and will always run

+#### `no-ephemeral-links`
+Time is fleeting, we change services.
+Consequently to keep the code futureproof we don't want links to ephemeral thrid party stuff (slack, clubhouse, atlassian)